Benjamin Franklin first wrote the aphorism, “time is money” in an essay published in 1748, and over 250 years later, it remains true.

 Provide online appointment availability to reduce patient wait time

-For urgent cares and doctor’s offices that display their schedule online, patients should be able to review the dates and times that are available vs booked times, and review the number of patients currently in line.
-This will help patients to make the decision of whether they would like to drive to the care facility and be added to the queue, or “load balance” and select date or time during the day at a non-peak time to schedule a visit and have their spot reserved to experience less time away from home.
-Giving patients visibility into peak and non-peak times to schedule a visit inadvertently helps walk-in patients who cannot wait to receive care and are not able to receive care at a later time.
+For providers who display their schedule online, patients should be able to review the dates and times that are available vs booked times and review the number of patients currently in line.
+Patients can make the decision of whether they would like to drive to the care facility and be added to the queue, or “load balance” and select a date or time at a non-peak time.